leiachung41/leiachung41.github.io/README.md

 - Github folder: <a href="https://github.com/leiachung41/Web-Optimization" target="_blank">leiachung41/Web-Optimization</a>

 #### Neighbourhood Map
 - Description: In this project, I developed a single-page application featuring a map of my neighbourhood.
 I then added functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
 I used a skill that design patterns assist in developing a manageable codebase.
 Also, I used frameworks that it can decrease the time required developing an application and provide a number of utilities.
 - Key Points: HTML, CSS, JavaScript, jQuery, KnochoutJS framework, MVVM pattern, Google Maps API, Responsive web
 - Final Result: <a href="https://leiachung41.github.io/prePF/Neighbourhood_Map/index.html" target="_blank">Neighbourhood Map</a>
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Neighbourhood_Map/" target="_blank">prePF/Neighbourhood_Map/</a>

 #### Feed Reader Testing
-- Description: In this project, I am given a web-based application that reads RSS feeds.
+- Description: In this project, I am given a <a>web-based application</a> that reads RSS feeds.
 The application has an incomplete test suite.
 I completed and tested the suite using jasmine as a behavior-driven development framework.
+I used Jasmine to write a number of tests against a pre-existing application.
+I tested the underlying business logic of the application as well as the event handling and DOM manipulation.
 - Key Points: HTML, JavaScript, jQuery, JasmineJS
 - Final Result: <a href="https://leiachung41.github.io/prePF/Feed_Reader_Testing/index.html" target="_blank">Feed Reader Testing</a>
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Feed_Reader_Testing/" target="_blank">prePF/Feed_Reader_Testing/</a>